Hill Top and Caldwell

 The hub was an important project for the partnership – they felt it helped them build confidence and they were excited by the opportunities it presented.
 Its programme of activities and support included commissioned services (like Citizens Advice and youth activities) and activities led by partnership members (like tea and toast sessions, coffee mornings, and craft sessions).
 The hub was valued by the residents who used its activities and support.
 With its increasing importance, the partnership explored taking over the lease to sustain the space beyond Big Local, however challenges within the group made this difficult to pursue.

 From 2024, a small group of residents (including former partnership members and residents new to Big Local) continued to be involved in the hub.
-They delivered activities (like coffee mornings and a range of health and wellbeing sessions), alongside services delivered by organisations funded through Big Local.
+They delivered activities (like coffee mornings) alongside services delivered by organisations funded through Big Local.
 They wanted to stay involved beyond Big Local, but didn’t want to incorporate or take on the responsibility of a lease.
-So, they remained as an unincorporated group — The Unity Association — and (with the support of Big Local workers, CAVA, and Local Trust) developed their activities, capacity, and relationship with an organisation expected to take over the hub in 2025.
-Residents commented that this was Big Local’s most impactful project, offering not just services, but a sense of belonging.
+So, they remained as an unincorporated group — The Unity Association — and (with the support of Big Local workers, CAVA, and Local Trust) developed their activities, capacity, and relationship with The Positive Impact Foundation, which took over the hub’s lease and management in 2025.

 Working together to revive a park